marckassay/spypkg/README.md

 ### Adding and Removing Spies

-After installing spypkg, add the following convenience commands to the host project's `package.json`:
+After installing spypkg, add the following convenience alias commands to the host project's `package.json`:

 ```json
 {